Frank Buck (Tennessee politician): Life and career

 Buck is known for efforts on ethics reform, with a long and lengthy record of supporting and passing ethics reform in his thirty-six year long legislative career.
 He exposed a whiskey-for-votes racket operating in DeKalb County and helped to bring reform as a member of the DeKalb County Ethics Commission.
 In 1994, he took issue with the expense of different execution methods reported by Department of Correction officials that placed a firing-squad execution at $7,000.

-He also passed legislation that resulted in the highway logo advertising seen on Tennessee highways.
+Buck also passed legislation that resulted in the highway logo advertising seen on Tennessee highways.
 He was most proud of enacting the "Lemonade Stand Bill" which prevented the Tennessee Department of Health from requiring certificates of health from lemonade stands.

 In 1993 and 1994, Buck introduced legislation that would have restrained lobbyists from giving gifts and paying travel expenses of members of the General Assembly, and forced more disclosure of such acts.
 In 1994, he sponsored a bill introduced by former Sen. Carol Rice that became known as the "cup-of-coffee" bill, which would have prevented legislators from taking so much as a cup of coffee from lobbyists.
 A version of it was passed in 1995—without Buck as a sponsor—with a loophole that allowed legislators to receive free meals and drinks if another legislator is invited.
 He has received numerous awards from groups for his work on ethics reform including one from Common Cause for the Cup of Coffee bill.

 In February 2008, Buck announced he would not run for re-election and would retire when his current term expired.

+Buck died at a nursing home in Smithville, Tennessee, on January 24, 2024, at the age of 80.